San Fernando del Valle de Catamarca: Climate

 The warm semi-arid climate (Köppen BSh) of Catamarca has an annual average of 20 °C with an average maximum temperature of 34 C in summer with several days typically exceeding 43 C, and an average minimum of 5 C in winter.
 Temperatures in the high mountains can drop down to −30 C, however in the city they rarely go below freezing.
 The Valle (valley) receives relatively little rainfall from summer thunderstorms; most of the precipitation is received in the form of snow on the high mountain tops surrounding the city.

 Economy

 Agriculture is San Fernando del Valle de Catamarca's chief economic activity; however, low rainfall makes irrigation necessary.

 Fruit and grapes are grown in the oasis areas near the city, and there is a considerable production of wine.
 Other local production includes preserves and handwoven ponchos.

 Cotton and cattle are important economically, as well as mining at the Farallón Negro, Bajo de la Alumbrera and Capillitas mines where gold, silver, copper and tin.

+Sports

+The most successful football clubs in Catamarca are San Lorenzo de Alem, Atlético Policial, Sarmiento, and Villa Cubas.

+Catamarca was a host of the 1982 FIVB Volleyball Men's World Championship at the Polideportivo Fray Mamerto Esquiú.